m24842/OpenForge/README.md

 <h3 align="center">GT Senior Design Project Spring 2026</h3>

 ## Overview
-OpenForge is an open-sourced, low cost, hobbyist-level induction furnace created to reduce the cost barrier of entry for metal working and rapid prototyping.
+OpenForge is an open-source, low cost, hobbyist-level induction furnace created to reduce the cost barrier of entry for metal working and rapid prototyping.